orbitrs/orbit-analyzer/docs/troubleshooting.md

 **Solution**:

-1. Ensure the orbitrs repository is cloned as a sibling to orbit-analyzer:
+1. Ensure the orbitrs repository is cloned as a sibling to orlint:
    ```bash
    cd ..
    git clone https://github.com/orbitrs/orbitrs.git